neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Allow Google Drive or AWS as remote storage (Ankush Agarwal).md

 **Match: Why Me?**

+I am currently pursuing my Bachelor of Technology degree in Information Technology branch from Dr. B.R.
+Ambedkar National Institute of Technology Jalandhar.
+In my 3rd year of undergrad I have served as a founder in building the product [ColdScribe](https://www.producthunt.com/products/coldscribe#coldscribe).
+Coldscribe is an AI tool which generates customised cold email.
+It uses Nextjs, Django and AWS services.
+Moreover, I have built a [Next.js landing page template](https://theankushagarwal.gumroad.com/l/NextjsLandingPage) and sold it on Gumroad, showcasing my passion for technology and continuous learning.

 The combination of my technical expertise along with my current work at datashuttle repository positions me to handle this project effectively.

 1. Through my previous work I showed my ability to use the datashuttle codebase as I contributed to it.
 2. My knowledge of Python includes programming with external APIs
 3. I have obtained basic knowledge of Google Drive and AWS together with other cloud platforms.

 Additionally, I like to write detailed oriented and well documented code.
 I will thoroughly test my code before raising PR.
 I am punctual and will deliver my work on time.
-Moreover, I am currently pursuing my Bachelor of Technology degree in Information Technology branch and my undergrad knowledge will also be helpful.
+My undergrad knowledge will also be helpful.

 Apart from this, in the past I have cleared JEE Mains examination and secured [98.75](https://drive.google.com/file/d/1CIgjOKSJvJNsuo1A_1i1n2a6zRfnDQwV/view?usp=sharing) percentile.
 It is considered one of the toughest logical examination of India and around 1 million students appear for this examination.